telerik/winforms-docs/controls/pipspager/orientation.md

 # Orientation

 The **RadPipsPager** offers **Orientation** property.
-This property indicates how to orient the pips - horizontally or vertically.
+This property indicates how to rotate the pips - horizontally or vertically.
 By default, the pips are horizontally aligned.

 #### Setting vertical orientation